xragua/xraybinaryorbit/paper/paper.md

 $$ \lambda_{D} = \lambda_{\text{rest}}\left(1+\frac{v_{D}}{c}\right) $$

 where r is the orbital radius, a is the semimajor axis, b is the distance to the barycenter (the semimajor axis corrected by the reduced mass of the stellar system), e is the eccentricity, \phi is the orbital phase,  W is the angle to the periapsis, $\omega$ is the angular velocity, i is the inclination, and $\lambda_{\rm D}$ and $\lambda_{\rm rest}$ are the center of the emission line, Doppler shifted and at rest, respectively, in wavelength units.
- In the case of composed models, the Doppler effect will be the sum of the velocities involved in the system.

-## Lomb-Scargle Periodogram:

-The Lomb-Scargle periodogram [@1982ApJ263835S] is a method used in astrophysics and other fields to find the dominant frequencies in unevenly sampled data.
-It is particularly useful for detecting periodic signals with variable amplitudes and non-sinusoidal shapes.
-The periodogram computes the power spectral density of a time series, identifying the periodicities that best fit the observed data points.

-In the context of X-ray astronomy and other observational sciences, the Lomb-Scargle method allows researchers to analyze irregularly spaced observations and extract information about periodic variations in X-ray flux, pulsations, or other cyclical phenomena.

-# Functions and Methods

-The functions contained in this package are the following:

-### Theoretical Functions
-- **doppler_orbit_theoretical**: Calculates the Doppler effect in the orbital motion.
-- **doppler_spiral_theoretical**: Models the Doppler effect in spiral structures.
-- **doppler_disc_theoretical**: Models the Doppler effect in accretion discs.
-- **doppler_spiral_in_orbit_theoretical**: Combines orbital and spiral Doppler effects.
-- **density_through_orbit_theoretical**: Computes wind density through the orbit.
-- **absorption_column_through_orbit_theoretical**: Calculates absorption column variations through the orbit.
-- **ionization_map_phase**: Maps ionization levels across orbital phases.
-- **orbital_phase_to_time**: Converts orbital phase to time.
-- **orbital_time_to_phase**: Converts orbital time to phase.

-### Fitting Functions
-- **fit_orbit_ps**: Fits orbital parameters using particle swarm optimization.
-- **fit_orbit_ls**: Fits orbital parameters using least squares.
-- **fit_disc_ps**: Fits disc contained in a main orbit parameters using particle swarm optimization.
-- **fit_disc_ls**: Fits disc contained in a main orbit parameters using least squares.
-- **fit_spiral_ps**: Fits spiral parameters using particle swarm optimization.
-- **fit_spiral_ls**: Fits spiral parameters using least squares.
-- **fit_spiral_in_orbit_ps**: Fits combined spiral orbit parameters using particle swarm optimization.
-- **fit_spiral_in_orbit_ls**: Fits combined spiral and orbit parameters using least squares
-- **fit_nh_ps**: Fits NH variations through an orbit using particle swarm optimization.

-### Timing Functions
-- **hr**: Calculates hardness ratio its error.
-- **cr**: Computes the color ratio and its error.
-- **rebin_snr**: Rebins data to achieve a specific signal-to-noise ratio.
-- **rebin_bins**: Rebins data into a specified bin size (in seconds).
-- **fold_pulse**: Folds pulse profiles over the orbital period.
-- **period_sliding_window**: Analyzes period changes using a sliding window method.

 Within the Fitting functions, we use a particle swarm approach ([@pyswarms], [@10.1162/EVCO_r_00180]) as a classical least squares algorithm does not always converge.